 What to Pack for Cades Cove

-Good shoes for walking and/or hiking are a must.
+Hiking boots - Good shoes for walking and/or hiking are a must.
 If you head off to look at the cabins, trails, or churches in Cades Cove you’ll be walking on grass and dirt, many of the surfaces uneven.
 While the terrain isn’t particularly, rocky, something comfortable with closed toes is always recommended.

-The best way to travel (especially Great Smoky Mountains National Park in the fall) is by wearing layers.
+Clothing Layers - The best way to travel (especially Great Smoky Mountains National Park in the fall) is by wearing layers.
 This way you can easily add or subtract clothing as the temperature rises or falls.
 Here are a few of our favorite clothings items we always bring with us on adventures:

 Beware of Crowds in Cades Cove Loop

 Does Cades Cove get really busy in the fall?
 YES.
 I heard someone once call it “Cove Rage” (instead of Road Rage) because people can get irate driving in standstill traffic around the loop road for 11 miles.
+That's all I really have to say about it, but it's important enough to know that it warranted its own section in this article. :)

 Best Ways to Experience Cades Cove